Walker Buehler: Professional career

-Minor leagues
+Draft and minor leagues

 Buehler was selected by the Los Angeles Dodgers with the 24th overall selection of the 2015 Major League Baseball draft and signed on July 17, 2015, for a $1.78 million bonus.
 Soon after his signing, it was revealed that he would require Tommy John surgery and would therefore be sidelined for a year and a half with recovery.
 He finally made his professional baseball debut on August 23, 2016, for the Arizona League Dodgers, striking out three and retiring all six batters he faced.
 He was then promoted to the Great Lakes Loons of the Midwest League on August 28.
 He appeared in two games for the Loons, making one start, and did not allow a run or a hit in the three innings he pitched.

 Buehler began the 2017 season with the Rancho Cucamonga Quakes of the California League and allowed only three runs in 16 1/3 innings over five starts before he was promoted to the Double-A Tulsa Drillers of the Texas League on May 2.
 While with the Drillers, he made 11 starts with a 3.49 ERA and was selected to appear in the mid-season Texas League all-star game.
 He was promoted to the Triple-A Oklahoma City Dodgers at mid-season where he made three starts before transitioning to the bullpen in preparation for a potential September major league callup.
 He had a 4.63 ERA in 23 1/3 innings for Oklahoma City.
 At the end of the season, he was selected as the Dodgers minor league pitcher of the year.

-Los Angeles Dodgers
+Los Angeles Dodgers (2017–2024)

 2017

 The Dodgers added Buehler to the major league roster for the first time on September 6, 2017, and he made his major league debut that night with two scoreless innings of relief against the Colorado Rockies.
 His first MLB strikeout was against Charlie Blackmon of the Rockies.
 He picked up his first major league win with a scoreless inning of relief against the Philadelphia Phillies on September 21.
 Overall, Buehler appeared in eight Dodgers games in 2017, allowing eight runs in 9 1/3 innings (7.71 ERA) with 12 strikeouts and eight walks.